ttran9/sfg-spring-boot-rest-practice/README.md

 - To simulate the HTTP Methods GET, POST, PUT, PATCH, DELETE, AND POST I used [Postman](https://www.getpostman.com/apps) to do test the requests.

+- Remember it may be necessary to use mvn clean and compile commands if there are errors related to the mapper objects (the three mappers for the three POJOs).